 - E.W.
 Locke

-The Civil War Trust has a long and proud history of saving America’s Civil War battlefields — hallowed ground, we say.
+The American Battlefield Trust has a long and proud history of saving America’s Civil War battlefields — hallowed ground, we say.
 Internally we talk constantly about “dirt” and our almost religious connection to the fields and hills, rocks and streams where soldiers both North and South trod and fought.
 But with our new effort to save 285 acres of the Gaines’ Mill battlefield we also have a chance to save a place where the battle was waged a thousand feet above this hallowed ground.
 For not only is this new tract closely associated with the bloody assaults of June 27, 1862, but this land is also connected to the famous Union balloon camp that operated from this region during the Seven Days Campaign.
 Before Robert E. Lee’s Confederate soldiers stormed over this field, Thaddeus Lowe’s hydrogen-filled balloons soared high above it.

 Most Americans, when we think of the beginnings of American air power, think of Kitty Hawk or Eugene Ely flying a plane off of the bow of USS Birmingham or maybe the early fighter pilots of World War I. And while 2009 marked the 100th anniversary of military aviation, 2011 will mark the 150th anniversary of the formation of Thaddeus Lowe’s Aeronautical Corp – our “first air force.”
 Reconnaissance balloons are to the Civil War what U-2s were to the Cold War.